-List the total acquisition cost to you for each group below by year acquired in the REVISED COST column.
-If COST ON FILE is printed on the schedule, you need only report new cost totals resulting from acquisition or disposition of property in the REVISED COST column.
+List the total acquisition cost new for each group below by year the property was new (typically the year made) in the REVISED COST column.
+For property purchased as used, if the cost new or year the property was new is not known and cannot reasonably be determined, you may report the actual acquisition cost to you for the year you acquired the property.
+If COST ON FILE is printed on the schedule, you need only report new cost totals in the REVISED COST column resulting from acquisition or disposition of property.

 ALTERNATIVE REPORTING FOR SMALL ACCOUNTS - If you believe the depreciated value of your property is \$1,000 or less you may use the Small

-ALTERNATIVE REPORTING FOR SMALL ACCOUNTS - If you believe the depreciated value of your property is \$1,000 or less you may use the Small Accounts Certification (reverse side) as an alternative to reporting detailed costs below.
+Accounts Certification (reverse side) as an alternative to reporting detailed costs below.
 With this certification, subject to audit, your assessment per this schedule will be set at \$300.